python/cpython/Doc/library/argparse.rst

    * *value* - a string serves as the key under which the object will be registered.

-   * *object* - the object to be registered, such as a callable or class.
+   * *object* - the callable object to be registered.

    The following example shows how to register a custom type with a parser::